 community and natural environment.

-Four fantastic pieces of artwork were produced and the whole
+fantastic pieces of artwork were produced and the whole process was

-process was captured on DVD.
-If your school would like
+captured on DVD.
+If your school would like to get

-to get inspired by watching what the Parish Mapping project got up
+inspired by watching what the Parish Mapping project got up to

 The Open Air Laboratories Network (OPAL)

-co-ordinates survey activities every year into subjects such
+survey activities every year into subjects such as soil, air,

-charts and all the other information you will need.
-Visit the
+the other information you will need.
+Visit the OPAL website

 on to discover what surveys are currently taking place.